 7. Exercise Every Day For at Least 10 Minutes

-I try to get exercise every day, even if it is just a little bit.
-During my morning routine, I have 10 minutes slotted to workout.
-For example, I may do a combination of stretching, boxing, push ups, kettlebell swings, or whatever bodyweight exercise I’m into.
-Whatever I do, I try to move constantly for 10 minutes.
+I try to get exercise every day, even if it is just a brisk walk.
+During my morning routine, I have 10 minutes slotted to work out.
+For example, I may do a combination of stretching, boxing, push-ups, kettlebell swings, or whatever bodyweight exercise I’m into.
+Whatever I do, I try to have physical activity constantly for 10 minutes.